The August 25th Referendum did not make quorum.

 The Board of Trustees is committed to maintaining and improving the club for current and future Monmouth Heights residents.
 The Board has a fiduciary responsibility to the Association and every Trustee takes this obligation very seriously.
 It is our goal to make sure that the Association is able to continue operation and provide enjoyment to our residents for next season and beyond.
 As Monmouth Heights residents, we all have a stake in the ownership of the pool club.
 It is in everyone’s best interest to have a vibrant and active pool club as this improves our community as well as each resident’s property value.
 This is true whether your family uses the club on a daily basis or you have never been to the club.
 A clean, well maintained and successful pool club operation benefits all Monmouth Heights Members.

 As explained above, it is not possible to operate a pool club today using fees established over 40 years ago.
-Therefore, the Board of Trustees has put forth a resolution to assess an additional $50 for the 2019 season, followed by increases of $10 in 2020, $10 in 2021 and then $5 annual increases going forward..
-At this time, we are asking the Association membership to vote for the approval of this resolution.
+Therefore, the Board of Trustees has put forth a resolution to assess an additional $50 for the 2020 season, followed by increases of $20 in 2021 though 2025, capping dues at $300.00.
+We are asking the Association membership to vote for the approval of this resolution.
 If approved, this resolution would be incorporated into the Association’s governing documents and the new membership dues would take effect for 2019.

 In accordance with the MHFRA bylaws (available under the HOA tab on our website), only those members in good standing (i.e., with current membership dues paid through 2018) will be allowed to vote.
 If you have not paid your membership dues and wish to do so, please contact Regency Management Group via phone ( 732-364-5900) or email (firstname.lastname@example.org).
 In order to be eligible to vote, your account balance (including all late fees) must be paid in full and recorded by our HOA manager by the date of the referendum.
 Any votes from members that are not in good standing will not be counted.
 Thank you for your anticipated support in this matter.